Klotho (biology): Soluble klotho protein fragments

 The protein resulting from the shorter transcript for a putatively secreted protein (s-KL), which is produced as a soluble polypeptide without transmembrane domain.

 It is important to keep in mind that previously, the processed (cleaved) fragments of klotho have also been named "sKL130" and "sKL65". in this case, the "s" stands for soluble.

 Function

 Klotho is a transmembrane protein that, in addition to other effects, provides some control over the sensitivity of the organism to insulin and appears to be involved in ageing.
 Its discovery was documented in 1997 by Makoto Kuro-o et al. The name of the gene comes from Klotho or Clotho, one of the Moirai, or Fates, in Greek mythology, who spins the thread of human life.
+As the kidney is the key organ expressing Klotho, its functions are mediated via the kidney.
+Recent study reported that Klotho regulates phosphate and calcium homeostasis in the proximal and distal nephron segments of the kidney, respectively.
+Many of the functions of Klotho related to aging or renoprotection come from its role in phosphate homeostasis in partnership with FGF23.